 NSCC is committed to providing quality educational experiences for our learners.
 Should a problem or concern arise, students are encouraged to resolve the issue through proper channels or authority.
-Resolution of a problem, whether academic or administrative, including challenging a grade, may be resolved at any level of the institution's due process and grievance procedures located on page 35 of the college catalog: https://northweststate.edu/wp-content/uploads/full-catalog-22-23.pdf.
+Resolution of a problem, whether academic or administrative, including challenging a grade, may be resolved at any level of the institution's due process and grievance procedures located on pages 34 and 35 of the college catalog: https://northweststate.edu/wp-content/uploads/files/Catalog-2019-2021-Update-6-24-19rs.pdf.